TechCursed/Transaction-Analytics/Questions.md

 ✅ Answer:
 It stores transaction identifiers, amounts, currencies, statuses, merchant information, region, and event timestamps—essentially the core transactional facts required for analytics and reporting.

-6️⃣ Why not update the record when transaction status changes?
+Q56.
+Why not update the record when transaction status changes?

-What they’re testing:
-Event‑driven mindset.

 ✅ Answer:
 Updating records would overwrite historical states.
 By storing each lifecycle event as a separate immutable record, we preserve the full transaction history and make downstream analytics more reliable.

-7️⃣ How does this help historical analysis?
+Q57.
+How does this help historical analysis?

-What they’re testing:
-Analytics reasoning.

 ✅ Answer:
 Because all events are retained permanently, we can analyze trends over time, recompute metrics for past periods, and answer questions that weren’t originally anticipated when the data was stored.

-🟡 MEDIUM LEVEL (8–14)

-Design decisions, integrity, and real‑world usage

-8️⃣ How does this design support auditability?
+Q58 : How does this design support auditability?

-What they’re testing:
-Fintech compliance thinking.

 ✅ Answer:
 Auditors can trace every transaction’s full lifecycle by reviewing immutable records.
 Since data isn’t modified, audits can trust the accuracy and completeness of historical records.

-9️⃣ How do you prevent duplicate transaction records?
+Q59 : How do you prevent duplicate transaction records?

-What they’re testing:
-Idempotency modeling.

 ✅ Answer:
 We use a unique constraint on key fields like transaction_id and event_type.
 If a duplicate event arrives, the insert fails safely without impacting the dataset.

-🔟 How does this design enable replayability?
+Q60 : How does this design enable replayability?

-What they’re testing:
-Rebuild and recovery knowledge.

 ✅ Answer:
 Since raw transaction events are stored permanently, we can reprocess them to recompute aggregates if business logic changes or analytics tables need rebuilding.

-1️⃣1️⃣ What performance benefits does append‑only storage provide?
+Q61 : What performance benefits does append‑only storage provide?

-What they’re testing:
-Database performance insight.

 ✅ Answer:
 Append‑only writes are fast because they avoid row locking and in‑place updates.
 This makes the system efficient under high write throughput.

-1️⃣2️⃣ How do you query large append‑only tables efficiently?
+Q62 :  How do you query large append‑only tables efficiently?

-What they’re testing:
-Indexing and optimization.

 ✅ Answer:
 We use time‑based indexes and merchant‑based indexes, allowing efficient filtering by date ranges and identifiers without scanning the entire table.

-1️⃣3️⃣ Why not store only aggregated data instead of raw facts?
+Q63 : Why not store only aggregated data instead of raw facts?

-What they’re testing:
-Data architecture maturity.

 ✅ Answer:
 Aggregates alone lose detail.
 Raw facts allow rebuilding aggregates, validating metrics, and answering new analytical questions without data loss.

-1️⃣4️⃣ How do you handle schema evolution over time?
+Q64 : How do you handle schema evolution over time?

-What they’re testing:
-Forward‑compatibility thinking.

 ✅ Answer:
 We version events and make schema changes backward‑compatible by adding nullable fields or new tables, ensuring old data remains valid and usable.

-🔴 ADVANCED LEVEL (15–20)

-Trade‑offs, scaling, and senior‑level reasoning

-1️⃣5️⃣ How does immutability simplify system design?
+Q65 : How does immutability simplify system design?

 What they’re testing:
 Architectural clarity.